 The most common mistake an entrepreneur can make is to go out and ask for funding from any investor they find and show that investor an undeveloped business model for a product or service that may not be that investor's expertise.
 This rush to market and funding, along with taking any investor that will offer money, are critical mistakes that can ruin the business before it even starts.
 These mistakes can be avoided if an entrepreneur spends more time on developing their business from an idea into a working model that shows revenue and quantitative potential to disrupt the market or address a previously unaddressed problem.
 That entrepreneur can also do their research, spend time studying the investors in their specific space, and identify those investors that align with the entrepreneur's need for funding, stage of development, and expertise to understand and grow the business.

-What is the main role for an entrepreneur in a workplace and how has it changed in the last 10 years?
+What is the main role for an entrepreneur in a workplace and developing a start up business model and how has it changed in the last 10 years?

 Today's entrepreneur and their role in a workplace are extremely different than a decade ago.
 Ten years ago, an entrepreneur did as much as they could by themselves rather than creating a team at the early stages.
 Now, that entrepreneur focuses more on building out their business model, strategy, and operations while leaving more of the daily tasks to a core team of talent that they use on a freelance or outsource basis.
 This more strategic approach for the entrepreneur allows them to focus on creating as viable a business model in advance of funding requests to illustrate its sustainability and to even show revenue.
 In the past, the entrepreneur was doing everything in the workplace but did not necessarily have the business model or revenue to show for all the effort.